How to Become a Location-Independent Entrepreneur

 3. Organize your business finances

 This step has two parts.
 On the one hand, you need to find a method that will enable you to organize your expenses and your income.
 And you need to keep track of this in order to measure results and see how things are going.
-You could opt for a simple excel spreadsheet or you could use software applications such as Quickbooks, or Rydoo that help you organize your accounting.

-On the other hand, for the services or products you offer, as your business is location-independent you will need to consider what methods you’ll need to pay for certain services (let’s say employees), get paid from clients, and where to hold funds.
+On the other hand, for the services or products you offer, as your business is location-independent, you will need to consider what methods you’ll need to pay for certain services (let’s say employees), get paid from clients, and where to hold funds.
 These are some international payment and transfer applications:

 • Wise